Wilfred/ht.el/README.md

 difficult in Emacs lisp. hm.el provides a consistent naming scheme (contrast `make-hash-table` with `puthash`) and (IMO) a more natural argument ordering.

+hm.el also deliberately returns `nil` from functions that modify the hash table.